 >> Seeking the fruit of the ministry –

-Paul separated salvation from eternal glory to show these two as different
+Paul separated salvation from eternal glory to show the difference between the

-is incomprehensible to us with our finite minds.
-If we searched deep to
+Eternal glory is incomprehensible to us with our finite minds; we can hardly

-to live for God, but the details and nuances are kept for the life to come.
+to live in a world that God created, but the details are mostly kept for the life to come.

-God will create a new people, a new Adam and Eve and command them to be
+God will create a new Adam and Eve and command them to be

-fruitful and multiply forever, and God will give them to the Church to care
+fruitful and multiply, and God will give them us to care

 for them.
-We will be blessed and loved by so many people and by Christ Himself
+We will be blessed and loved by many people and by Christ Himself

 (236a) Kingdom of God